cwacek/python-jsonschema-objects/python_jsonschema_objects/examples/README.md

 ## What

-python-jsonschema-objects provides an *automatic* class-based binding to JSON schemas for use in python.
+python-jsonschema-objects provides an *automatic* class-based binding to JSON Schemas (draft-4 only) for use in python.

 For example, given the following schema: